-2) Questions regarding the firm and subcontractor (if used):
+2) Questions regarding the firm:

-- a) How well has the firm demonstrated experience in completing similar projects on time and within budget? - b) How successful is the general history of the firm regarding timely and successful completion of projects? - c) Has the firm provided letters of reference from previous clients? - d) If a subcontractor will perform work on the contract, how well do they measure up to the evaluation used for the offeror?
+- a) How well has the firm demonstrated experience in completing similar projects on time and within budget? - b) How successful is the general history of the firm regarding timely and successful completion of projects? - c) Has the firm provided letters of reference from previous clients?

 SEC.
-5.05 CONTRACT COST (40%)
+5.08 CONTRACT COST (40%)